Bosun2023/SQL_Project/QA.md

 Describe your QA process and include the SQL queries used to execute it.

 --1.
 Data Profiling and Completeness:
---Check for missing values and data types:
+--Checked for missing values and data types:

 ```SQL
 SELECT table_name, column_name, data_type, COUNT(*) AS total_rows,